 #12.
 Airplane Fridge Magnets

-I found these cute Airplane Magnets on Make-Happy.
+I found this cute idea for Airplane Magnets on Make-Happy.
+You will need:

 - Wooden Clothes Peg for each airplane